 Pupil Premium Strategy Reviews take place on an annual basis every September, with monitoring taking place on a termly basis.

-Please download our Pupil Premium Strategy by clicking here.
+Please download our Pupil Premium Strategy for the existing year and also our review of the previous year by clicking here.